 I’ve been sewing for quite a few years now, and this has happened to me frequently enough that I’m writing about it.
 The machine will be stitching along great — maybe even embroidering on something like satin fabric — when suddenly it will skip stitches.
-This problem occurs when your sewing machine‘s hook and loop system fails to catch the top thread or bobbin thread properly, resulting in the lower thread being pulled down.
+This problem occurs when your sewing machine‘s hook and loop system fails to properly catch the top thread or bobbin thread, resulting in the lower thread being pulled down.
 As a result, your stit h gets skipped.
 I had initially and logically traced this to my needle or the thread, but there are other possible reasons that I will list in the article.

 Table of Contents